Inder Lake

 Biodiversity

-Peter Simon Pallas, a late 18th century Prussian zoologist, was the first to record the Inder District’s biodiversity in his book, Journey through Various Provinces of the Russian Empire.
-Many of Pallas’ recorded species remain here today, such as the sunwatcher (Phrynocephalus helioscopus) and rapid fringe-toed lizards (Eremias velox).
+Peter Simon Pallas, a late 18th-century Prussian zoologist, was the first to record the Inder District’s biodiversity in his book, Journey through Various Provinces of the Russian Empire.
+Many of Pallas’ recorded species remain here today, such as the sunwatcher (Phrynocephalus helioscopus) and rapid fringe-toed lizard (Eremias velox).

 In the 19th century, Prussian biologist-explorer Eduard Eversmann, as well as Russians Alexander Strauch (herpetologist), Mikhail Dmitrievich Ruzsky (zoologist), and Hugo Theodor Christoph (entomologist) conducted additional research.
 Between them, they identified several snake species such as the steppe rat snake (Elaphe dione), dwarf sand boa (Eryx miliaris), and the steppe viper (Vipera renardi).
 Fortunately, snakes are extremely wary of humans, so you’re unlikely to encounter any during your visit.
 However, keep your eye out for them during sunrise and sunset, as this is when they’re most active.